Updated: Feb 8

 If this relaxed & modern style looks like how you would like your Wedding Day captured, click the PACKAGE button at the top of the page and we can take it from there.

 Stephen O'Sullivan is a documentary wedding photographer.
 It appears he talks about himself in the third person these days.......
 Apologies....
 I am an award winning Wedding Photographer, specialising in relaxed & fun Wedding Photography.
 No awkward nonsense, no excessive posing, no hogging the couple on their big day.
 My style is natural Wedding Photography.
-I have twin bases in Dublin & Killaloe and I serve Dublin, Kerry, Tipperary, Clare, Limerick, Waterford, Cork, Wexford, Wicklow, Monaghan, Galway and anywhere in between.
+I live in Killaloe and I serve Dublin, Kerry, Tipperary, Clare, Limerick, Waterford, Cork, Wexford, Wicklow, Galway and anywhere in between.
 I would love to hear from you, get in touch here, fill in some details and get a quote.
 No awkward nonsense, simply beautiful photos.

 I love my work, and you will too.